 Read Chapter 22 “The Voices”

-The Corporate Army spacecraft was modest in design but well equipped, all keeping with the Old World’s somehow outdated standards.
+The Corporate Army spacecraft was modest in design but well equipped, of course for the Old World’s technologically outdated standards.
 Patrick made his way towards the bridge, which was small, compact and able to fit only a handful of people at the same time.
 The commanding officer, much younger than Patrick, watched his every step projected on a big screen.
 Patrick lost track of the new generation of officers coming into the corporate army a long time ago.
-So he didn’t know who the officer was or where he was coming from.
-However, Patrick was hoping for a mature and long enough conversation to give Maggie much needed time to get as far away from this place as she possibly could.
+So he didn’t know who the officer was or where he came from (family connection most likely).
+Patrick hoped for a mature and long enough conversation to give Maggie much needed time to get as far away from this place as she possibly could.

 – “You are lucky Mr Bruce that we didn’t proceed with the full attack as planned and your drone managed to connect with the central system.”